 A provision is made for the Company's employee benefits liability arising from services rendered by employees to the end of the reporting period.
-Employee benefits that are expected to be wholly settled within one year have been measured at the amounts expected to be paid when the liability is settled.
+Employee benefits that are expected to be wholly settled within one year have been measured at the amounts expected to be paid when the liability is settled, plus related on-costs.